Warrants in San Bernardino

 Quick Questions People Ask

-Walking in without a plan can be risky depending on the warrant and the courtroom.
+No, walking in without a plan can be risky depending on the warrant and the courtroom.
 It’s usually smarter to confirm the details and strategy first.

 Take Action Now